 The large tidal range within the Channel Islands makes embarkation and disembarkation from ferries and boats particularly difficult for passengers requiring assistance.
 Exposed landing points on Alderney, Herm, and Sark are an additional challenge.

-Passengers requiring assistance arriving in Guernsey directly from the UK or EU can expect to be treated by carriers in accordance with EU Regulation 1177/2010.
+Passengers requiring assistance arriving in Guernsey from the European Union can expect to be treated by passenger ferry operators in accordance with EU Regulation 1177/2010.
 This is intended to improve the experiences of sailing from the moment passengers book their journey to when they exit their destination harbour.
-The regulations apply to all EU based ferry and cruise liners entering or leaving from EU harbours, even where the point of embarkation or disembarkation happens in a port which is outside an EU member state.
+Further information on EU rights can be found on the European Commission website here: https://europa.eu/youreurope/citizens/travel/transport-disability/reduced-mobility/index_en.htm

 In practice, travellers can expect the same standard of service from operators on the inter island legs of such journeys.

 Passengers requiring special assistance should notify their ferry operator as soon as possible, and no later than 48 hours prior to departure.
 If applicable, ferry operators also need to know whether passengers are travelling as a foot passenger or in a vehicle.

 Condor Ferries who operate car ferry services to the UK, Jersey, and St Malo in France have vessels equipped with lifts, accessible toilets and accessible sleeping cabins on overnight ferry crossings.

 Manche Iles Express offer seasonal passenger ferry services from French ports in Normandy (Dielette, Carteret and Granville) to Guernsey, Sark and Jersey and Alderney.
 Their landing point in Guernsey is known as the 'cross berth', a floating pontoon at the end of the New Jetty.
 This involves traverse of a short gangway which at present is not wheelchair friendly.